chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Dzanga Bai](../assets/sanghaforest/IMG_6455.jpeg)

 The thing I didn't realize during my first visit is that there are in fact quite a few bais in addition to Dzanga Bai.
 The national park offers a "bai walk" as an activity.
-It wasn't exactly clear to me what this means, but I was imagining getting to Bai 1, seeing elephants, walking to Bai 2, seeing elephants, and then leaving.
+It wasn't exactly clear to me what this means, but I was imagining getting to Bai 1, seeing a bunch of elephants, walking to Bai 2, seeing elephants, and then leaving.
 The park was technically closed while I was there due to COVID, so I still don't know exactly what this activity entails.

 Sangha Lodge has its own concession adjacent to the park and so it was decided that some kind of forest walking activity would happen, probably similar to the park bai walk, but our own unofficial version.
 Since I've somehow over the past years become an avid walker/hiker and have built up a strong interest in elephants, this was a pretty ideal activity.

 ### Planning
 There is absolutely no official route or plan and my usual travel planning go-to of Google Maps was useless here.
 It sounded like regular guests never/rarely do this kind of thing, but some long-term visitors or lodge employees have done walks in this area.
 I had previously been to the area under discussion for this walk for a day trip to download camera trap data, but hadn't seen any bais or large animals.

 After some talks with Rod and Tamar -- the Sangha Lodge owners, we decided that a 3 day/2 night "bai walk" trip would work well, though one extra day may be best in retrospect.
-We would drive from the lodge about 30km to the "Libwe" road dropoff point and from there walk over the next 3 days mostly through the forest and then through a road parallel to Libwe and eventually back to the lodge, while trying to visit a bunch of bais and see as much wildlife as we could.
+We would drive from the lodge about 30km to the Libwe Road dropoff point and from there walk over the next 3 days mostly through the forest and then through a road parallel to Libwe and eventually back to the lodge, while trying to visit a bunch of bais and see as much wildlife as we could.
 (The map below is actual GPS from our walk.)

 ![Map of the area](../assets/sanghaforest/map-2.jpg)

 The white north/south road is the "main" road of the area, which is a dirt road in pretty good condition.
-The Libwe road runs east-west from the white road to the green marker and the green marker is where we were dropped to start the trip.
+The Libwe road runs east-west from the white road to the top green marker and the green marker is where we were dropped to start the trip.
 The two red markers in the center were the overnight spots and the horizontal line to the left is the Saint Francois Road that runs parallel to the Libwe road.
 The final red marker is Sangha Lodge.

-At the start all I knew is that we'd start at the Libwe Road and get to the Saint Francois Road and walk through many bais en route.
+At the start all I knew is that we'd be dropped off at the Libwe Road and get to the Saint Francois Road and walk through many bais en route.

-We decided that I'd go with Armand, one of the senior staff at the lodge, and three Ba'aka people -- Bosco, Lundi, and Congondele.
+We decided that I'd go with Armand, one of the senior staff at the lodge, and 3 Ba'aka people -- Bosco, Lundi, and Congondele.
 I had gotten to know Armand and Lundi and Congondele from various trips/chats at the lodge, but had not seen Bosco before.
 In addition to their native languages, Armand speaks French very well and English pretty well and Lundi and Congondele speak French pretty well.
-We mostly communicated in French and my caveman French was way better than having no French, but was/is extremely limited.
+We mostly communicated in French and while my caveman French made for a way better experience than having no French, it was/is extremely limited.

 I think we technically could have done this with only 1-2 people, but having more meant once we got to a campsite we could look in different directions for signs of elephants and other animals.
 And the general principle of "the more the merrier" applied here since I got to hang out with them and they had more company amongst themselves as well.